anur0n/academic-personal-webpage-kickstart/content/post/Mocap-separation-with-MoBu/index.md

 We need the Optitrack’s Plugin for Motion Builder in order to stream MoCap data to Motion Builder.
 Install the plugin following the on-screen steps and restart  Motion Builder if it is already running.
 After the MotionBuilder plugin has been installed, three OptiTrack devices will be added to the MotionBuilder _‘Assets Browser’_ under the _‘Device’_ section.
 Follow this [link](https://optitrack.com/public/documents/motion-builder-plugin-manual-v3.0.0.pdf) for a more detailed usage guide.

 ## Downloading a Rigged character
-For the purpose of this blog, we will be making use of a rigged character, [Peggy Sue] (https://free3d.com/3d-model/peggy-sue-rigged-for-animation-45959.html).
+For the purpose of this blog, we will be making use of a rigged character, [Peggy Sue](https://free3d.com/3d-model/peggy-sue-rigged-for-animation-45959.html).
 This model has bone mapping that matches with MoBu’s bone naming rules.
 We can use any character, but if the bone mapping of the model doesn’t follow MoBu naming, each bone has to be mapped manually.
 When you choose to download, peggy is downloaded as a .rar file.
 Extract from the .rar file and open ‘Peggy.fbx’
 {{< figure src="/img/posts/mocap-separation/peggi-extract.png" title="Extracted files" >}}